Registering an UST

 A tank owner is required to register a UST, by using a form provided by the Agency for all new and existing USTs.

-YES, USTs at a farm or residence in VT that are:
+Yes, USTs at a farm or single family residence in Vermont are exempt, provided that they are:

-- less than 1100 gallons and are used exclusively for on-premises heating and domestic hot water .
+- Less than 1100 gallons and are used exclusively for on-premises heating and domestic hot water; or

-- less than 1100 gallons used for storing motor fuel which are not used in connection with a commercial operation
+- Less than 1100 gallons and are used for storing motor fuel which is not used in connection with a commercial operation

 What USTs are required to have a permit issued by the Agency?